bioinfomaticsCSU/LoopPredictor/README.md

  [3.
 Customize model for extensive research](#3-customize-model-for-extensive-research)

 ## What can LoopPredictor do?
-LoopPredictor is an ensemble machine learning model, used to predict enhancer mediated loops in a genome-wide fashion across different cell lines, which is also applicable to different model organisms.
+LoopPredictor is an ensemble machine learning model, the model is able to efficiently identify cell type-specific enhancer mediated loops, and promoter-promoter interactions in a genome-wide fashion across different cell lines, which is also applicable to different model organisms.
- - Annotate current chromatin interactions and classify the loops into "e-p", "e-e", "p-p" and inactivate types through integrating the enrichment of active/inactive histone mark and distance to Transcription Start Sites(TSS), Which helped users to have a keen insight into topology structure of known cell type.
+- Annotate current chromatin interactions and classify the loops into "e-p", "e-e", "p-p" and inactivate types through integrating a few multi-omic datasets, which helped users to have a keen insight into topology structure of known cell type.
-- Predict chromatin interactions for the unknown cell types which lack of 3D profile, LoopPredictor was trained by HiChIP and multi-omics datasets from three cell types (K562, GM12878, HCT116), users only need to feed the multi-omics features of interested cell type into the pre-trained adaptive model, the sensitive predictions helped users to have a preliminary investigation of unknown chromatin interaction.
+- Predict chromatin interactions for the unknown cell type which lacks of 3D profile, LoopPredictor was trained by HiChIP and multi-omics datasets from three cell types (K562, GM12878, HCT116), users only need to feed the multi-omics features of interested cell type into the pre-trained adaptive model, the sensitive predictions helped users to have a preliminary investigation of unknown chromatin interaction.
 - Construct customized models for an extensive prediction research.
 As 3D chromatin detecting technologies are developing at a high speed, LoopPredictor provided an open workframe for users to construct their own model, the features and targets could be organized as user-defined, and the self-adaptive parameters wil be chosen to tarin the model.
 After training, users can use the customized model to predict the topology structure of interest.